 Adjust the idle speed screw to achieve the desired idle speed.
 The recommended idle speed should be specified in the engine’s manual.

 Test the engine’s performance under various loads and adjust the low-speed and high-speed screws as needed to achieve the best performance.
 The recommended settings for these screws can also be found in the engine’s manual.

 Walbro Carburetor Starts Then Stops After a Few Seconds

 The Walbro carburetor could be clogged.
-A clogged carburetor is most commonly caused by leaving fuel in the chainsaw, trimmer, blower or brushcutter for a long period.
+A clogged carburetor is most commonly caused by leaving fuel in the chainsaw, trimmer, blower, or brushcutter for a long period.
 Over time, some of the active ingredients in the fuel may evaporate, leaving behind a thicker, stickier substance.
 This sticky fuel can clog up the carburetor and prevent the engine from starting.
-If the carburetor is clogged, try cleaning it with carburetor cleaner.
+If the carburetor is clogged, try cleaning it with a carburetor cleaner.
 If cleaning the carburetor isn’t effective, consider rebuilding or replacing the carburetor.